 Street Signs: There is room for much improvement in street signs.
 On important streets and on all streets where they are to be seen from electric cars, the street signs should be illuminated.
 Probably the best signs in the latter case would be pale yellow letters on a brown or green glass strip held in metal frames and illuminated by the Cooper-Hewit vacuum tube electric light, the idea being that the sign should be inconspicuous, but letters easily legible.
-Where buil-lingare next the street corner, such signs could be affixed to them and larger and handsomer.
-Elsewhere they should be on the curb line, so that, being nearer the electric cars, they could be smaller and yet legible.
-The design should differ according to the importance of the street and should be decorative and pleasing by day as well as by night.
+Where building are next the street corner, such signs could be affixed to them and larger and handsomer.
+Elsewhere they should be on the curb line, so that, being nearer the electing to the importance of the street and should be decorative and pleasing by day as well as by night.

-Temporary Decoration of Streets: There should be ordinances and a committee to control the temporary decorations put on buildings for holidays and a commit-occasions.
+Temporary Decoration of Streets: There should be ordinances and a committendorary becaused of success.
+There should be ortainances and a commit-tee to control the temporary decorations put on buildings for holidays and special occasions.
 It must be acknowledged that heretofore they have been too miscel-laneous and too barbaric and too individualistic.
 An efficient committee of archi-tests and artist decorators could gradually accomplish very marked improvement at moderate annual expense to occupants of buildings.